MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/support-for-interface-collections.md

 3.  **Interface Association Descriptors**

     If *interface association descriptors* (IADs) are present, the USB generic parent driver always groups interfaces by using IADs rather than by using legacy methods.
 Microsoft recommends that vendors use IADs to define interface collections.
-For more information on the enumeration of devices with IADs, see [Enumeration of Interface Collections on USB Devices with IADs](enumeration-of-interface-collections-on-devices-that-have-iads.md).
+For more information on the enumeration of devices with IADs, see [Support for the Wireless Mobile Communication Device Class](support-for-the-wireless-mobile-communication-device-class--wmcdc-.md).

 4.  **Legacy audio method.**

     The USB generic parent driver is able to enumerate interface collections by using legacy techniques that are reserved for audio functions.
 The generic parent driver does not use this method if there are any IADs on the device.
-For more information on the legacy audio method of enumeration, see [Enumeration of Interface Collections on Audio Devices without IADs](enumeration-of-interface-collections-on-audio-devices-without-iads.md).
+For more information on the legacy audio method of enumeration, see [Support for the Wireless Mobile Communication Device Class](support-for-the-wireless-mobile-communication-device-class--wmcdc-.md).

 ##  Customizing Enumeration of Interface Collections for Composite Devices